issarompion/authtemplate/README.md

 # authtemplate

-Full stack project template with authentification
+Full stack project template with authentification using angular for frontend, express, jwt and mongoose for backend and cypress for testing

 ## get started